-Salli Marinov, President and CEO of First American Stock Transfer, is available for consultation and guidance services on a per-hour basis.
-If you have need of her services, please contact the office directly.
-In addition, she has written a book about the transfer industry that includes basic knowledge and guidance.
-To order the book (shown under Products), contact the office by phone or email, or call 602-330-4304.
+First American Stock Transfer, is available for consultation and guidance services on a per-hour basis.
+If you have need of our services, please contact the office directly.